SMXKY/Bitspark-Internship-2025-Javascropt-Course/Resources/TodoList/requirments.md

 - Create Courses: ☑️
   - Name☑️
   - Credit value☑️
+- Sort Courses, by name or credit value
 - Edit Course☑️
 - Courses should have perment storage (only the courses)☑️
 - Delete Course☑️